diyhue/ReadTheDocs/source/development.rst

 diyHue is an application written in python 3.
 To do any development you'll need some basic programming knowledge.

-First you create a fork of diyhue on github.
-[Create diyhue fork](https://github.com/diyHue/diyHue/fork).
+First you create a fork of diyhue on github. `Create diyhue fork <https://github.com/diyHue/diyHue/fork>`_.

 If you already had a fork, make sure it's in sync with the master branch.

 .. code-block:: Bash

     # Add the remote, call it "upstream": (only once)
     git remote add upstream https://github.com/diyHue/diyHue.git